-Economic and demographical situation in the European Union makes it problematic for any Member State to deliver adequate, safe and sustainable pensions to its citizens.
-In this context the EU acknowledges the necessity to put in practice comprehensive strategies and policies and in particular to combine public and private pension regimes.
+The economic and demographical situation in the European Union makes it problematic for any Member State to deliver adequate, safe and sustainable pensions to its citizens.
+In this context the EU acknowledges the need to put in practice appropriate strategies and policies for the benefit of EU citizens.

-During 2013, EIOPA upon the request from the European Commission started to explore prudential regulation and consumer protection measures that would be necessary to create an EU single market for personal pensions.
-This work resulted in the publication of the Preliminary Report "Towards an EU single market for personal pensions" (February, 2014) that was submitted to the Commission.
+During 2013, EIOPA upon the request from the European Commission started its work on prudential regulation and consumer protection measures that are necessary to create an EU single market for personal pensions.
+This work resulted in the publication of the Preliminary Report "Towards an EU single market for personal pensions" submitted to the Commission in 2014.